Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS)

-The LDP is annotated for release-I, along with the three points- `a', `b', and `c' to examine the density in the transverse and longitudinal planes.
-The point `b' is taken within the marked LDP and other two points- `a' and `b' are upstream and downstream of it, respectively.
-The density variation around the innermost iso-surface representing LDP can be seen in the longitudinal slices (middle column) too.
-The density of the plume fluid increases towards the neck upto point `a' from the source, continue to exist low only in a thin region around the plume axis at point `a', at this instant.
+The LDP is annotated for Release-I, along with the three points- `a', `b', and `c' to examine the density in the transverse and longitudinal planes.
+The point `b' is taken within the marked LDP, while points a' and `c' are upstream and downstream of it, respectively.
+The density variation around the innermost iso-surface representing LDP can also be seen in the longitudinal slices (middle column).
+The density of the plume fluid increases towards the neck upto point `a' from the source and remains low only in a thin region around the plume axis at point `a', at this instant.
 The higher density at point `a' can also be confirmed by the transverse plane at `a' (left column).
-From point `a' to point `b' as we move within the marked LDP, a relatively low density fluid is encountered at point `b'.
-The density increase radially outwards within the LDP as seen in the transverse slice `b'.
-Moving further downstream from point `b' to `c', LDP shrinks and vanishes before point `c'.
-The variation of density along the plume axis from `b' to `c' as seen in the transverse slices show the rise in the density.
+Moving from point `a' to point `b' within the marked LDP, a relatively low-density fluid is encountered at point `b'.
+The density increases radially outwards within the LDP as seen in the transverse slice `b'.
+Moving further downstream from point `b' to `c', the LDP shrinks and vanishes before point `c'.
+The variation of density along the plume axis from `b' to `c', as seen in the transverse slices, shows a rise in density.